Alpinópolis: Culture

-Congadas & Moçambique
+Congadas and Moçambique

-Every year end in Alpinopolis is marked by the Congadas or Congo and Moçambique celebration.
+Every year's end in Alpinopolis is marked by the Congadas or Congo and Moçambique celebration.
 This cheerful celebration consists of dancers and drum players walking around the city streets, wearing colorful satin costumes.
 The groups (ternos) use two main colors in their costumes and is led by a captain, who guides them through the streets of Alpinopolis, where they are joined by groups of curious people.
 Each day of the celebration ends up in one of the several churches of the city, where all groups join to attend a mass and resume the day activities.

 It is not clear how this century-old celebration began, but it seems to be a derivation of an African tradition, as the names Congo and Mozambique suggest.
 It originally started as a religious related celebration, and over time, it became more of a colorful parade.
-Originally, the celebration would start months earlier, when religious people -here called reis (kings) or rainhas (queens)- would promise walking around town and attending a mass as thanksgiving for some miracle or grace received that year.
+Originally, the celebration would start months earlier, when religious people - here called reis (kings) or rainhas (queens) - would promise walking around town and attending a mass as thanksgiving for some miracle or grace received that year.
 Offering a meal (usually dinner) was also part of the thanksgiving ritual.
 Each group would be entitled to pick up a few people every day and guide them through the streets to the church, where the daily mass would be celebrated.
 After that, the group would attend the "thanksgiving dinner" offered by those people they guided earlier.

 Nowadays, religiosity seems to have become less of the core of the celebration, and it became more of a colorful parade, where men of all ages spend time drinking, dancing and having fun.

 Monte das Oliveiras

 Idealized by José Iglair Lopes, the Monte das Oliveiras is an ecumenical "biblical park", built for reflection about the bible in different moments.
 From the main entrance, where a monument representing the Ten Commandments tablets stand, the visitors are guided through a series of small monuments representing important moments in Christ's life or crucial parts of the Old Testament.

-It is currently considered one if the most beautiful and most important tourist attraction in Minas Gerais, especially during the Holy Week, when it becomes an outdoor stage for reenactment of the passion of Christ.
+It is currently considered one of the most beautiful and most important tourist attractions in Minas Gerais, especially during the Holy Week, when it becomes an outdoor stage for reenactment of the passion of Christ.